 To perform the radial pulse test, place your middle and ring finger over the interior of the victim's wrist where the thumb meets the arm.
-A normal pulse rate is 30-60 beats per minute.
+A normal pulse rate is 60-100 beats per minute in children over 10 and adults, and 70-130 beats per minute in children 1-10 years old.